Mibew/docs.mibew.org/src/development/server-side-events.md

 * _'request'_: an instance of `\Symfony\Component\HttpFoundation\Request` class,
   incoming request object.
 * _'response'_: an instance of `\Symfony\Component\HttpFoundation\Response`
-  class, if a plugin wants to send a custom response to a client it should attach a response object to this field.
+  class, if a plugin wants to send a custom response to a **Client** it should attach a response object to this field.